-- 10.1 Shooting sports contestants are required to wear contestant/back numbers at all times. - 10.2 Jeans/long pants or trousers are required as are shirts and "closed toe" footwear (Absolutely NO flip-flops, open toed shoes OR SHORTS are allowed.) - 10.3 T-Shirts with crew neck collars and sleeves may be worn.
-ABSOLUTELY NO LOW CUT, CUT OFF, MIDRIFF OR TANK TOPS OF ANY KIND ARE ALLOWED. - 10.4 Any messages on clothing MUST be positive and cannot advertise alcohol or tobacco products. - 10.5 Western boots and hats are optional.
-Spurs are HIGHLY discouraged and contestant may be asked to remove them at any time. - 10.6 Baseball caps are acceptable.
+10.1 Shooting sports contestants are required to wear contestant/back numbers at all times.
+If they are not wearing their contestant/back number the contestant WILL be disqualified.

+10.2 Jeans/long pants or trousers are required as are shirts and "closed toe" footwear (Absolutely NO flip-flops, open toed shoes OR SHORTS are allowed.)

+10.3 T-Shirts with crew neck collars and sleeves may be worn.
+ABSOLUTELY NO LOW CUT, CUT OFF, MIDRIFF OR TANK TOPS OF ANY KIND ARE ALLOWED.

+10.4 Any messages on clothing MUST be positive and cannot advertise alcohol or tobacco products.

+10.5 Western boots and hats are optional during the competition.
+Spurs are HIGHLY discouraged, and contestant may be asked to remove them at any time.

+10.6 Baseball caps are acceptable.

+10.7 Western attire must be worn when accepting awards during the year-end awards ceremony to include jeans, long sleeved shirts buttoned at the wrist, belt, boots and cowboy hat.

-Just a reminder: These events are outdoors and in most cases there is very little to no shelter.
+Just a reminder: These events are outdoors, and, in most cases, there is little to no shelter.
 Please remember to bring plenty of water to stay hydrated.
 Portable shade such as umbrellas, visors or hats for spectators is recommended.
 Severe, inclement weather may cause delays or postponement.